Purely anharmonic charge-density wave in the 2D Dirac semimetal SnP: Monolayers and

 In order to elucidate the low-symmetry structures, we performed a distortion of the SnP monolayer based on the active phonons at the K and M points and relaxed the structure into the minimum of the Born-Oppenheimer energy surface consistent with the symmetry breaking.
 The resulting structures belonged to space groups $P\overline{3}1m$ and $P2/c$, respectively, in line with the group theory restrictions for phonons transforming under irreducible representations K$_1$ and M$_1^{-}$~\cite{stokes_1988}, which are the irreducible representations of the active modes.
 Then, we computed the band structure and phonon spectra in both cases, which in turn allows us to analyze both the stability and topology.
 Subsequently, we will refer to the resulting structures from the condensation of the K and M modes as SnP-K ($P\overline{3}1m$) and SnP-M ($P2/c$) (see Fig \ref{fig_monolayer} (g and j)).

-Both low-symmetry structures turned out to be insulating phases (see Fig\ref{fig_monolayer}(h,k)), as well as dynamically stable according to the computed harmonic phonon spectra (see Fig\ref{fig_monolayer}(i,l)).
+Both low-symmetry structures turned out to be insulating phases (see Fig \ref{fig_monolayer}(h,k)), as well as dynamically stable according to the computed harmonic phonon spectra (see Fig \ref{fig_monolayer}(i,l)).
 This means that these two structures can be \emph{a priori} stabilized experimentally, showing a large polymorphism of the SnP monolayer.
 A topological analysis based on symmetry indicators using topological quantum chemistry (TQC) \cite{bradlyn_2017,vergniory_2019,vergniory_2022} classified both SnP-K and SnP-M as topologically trivial phases.
 Nonetheless, it is worth noting that this analysis only verifies for sufficient conditions for topology and not necessary ones.
 Despite the triviality of the bands of the distorted phases, the insulating gap of SnP-K is remarkably small.
 This places this monolayer close to a topological transition: a band inversion that interchanges the $\Gamma8$ and $\Gamma9$ irreducible representations at the $\Gamma$ point would lead to a topological phase.
 To check this possibility, we perform a more accurate characterization of the gap by carrying out a band structure calculation using the hybrid HSE06 functional~\cite{heyd_2003}.
 As a result, we found that under an isotropic tensile strain of 7\% (see Fig \ref{fig_monolayer}(h)), the SnP-K monolayer transitions into a topological insulating phase with the following topological indices $\mathbb{Z}_{2w,3}=1$ and $\mathbb{Z}_4=2$.
-The SnP-M phase on the contrary is further away from a topological transition, and strain is not expected to give rise to electronically relevant phases.
+Similar strain ranges have previously been realized in different monolayer materials such as graphene \cite{lee_2008} and $\mathrm{MoS_2}$ \cite{bertolazzi_2011}.
+Conversely, the SnP-M phase is further away from a topological transition, and strain is not expected to give rise to electronically relevant phases.